Artsdatabanken/Clavis/README.md

 # Identification key schema

-A JSON schema for identification keys (containing information needed to distinguish biological taxa from each other).
+A JSON schema for identification keys (containing knowledge that may be used to distinguish taxa from each other).